Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = 4.6.13 – 20/05/2025 =

 - Fixed: Access permission issues have been resolved.
+- Added: Settings sidebar banner has been introduced for Info.
 - System stability has been enhanced for better performance.

 = 4.6.12 – 18/05/2025 =